groupme/quimby/README.md

     user.friends

 This will return an array of `Foursquare::User` objects.
 Don't worry about the fact that they're populated by limited JSON.
-John Mayer will fetch the extra JSON if you need it.
+Quimby will fetch the extra JSON if you need it.
 For example:

     friend = user.friends.first
     friend.name # Will not trigger a network call, since we already have it